Eye for an Eye

 Location: Abyss / Layer 6 – Eyenabella

-An Eye for an Eye is a place that could be quite the fascinating stop for the very brave or the very foolish; your choice on which you are, berk.
+An Eye for an Eye is a place that could be a fascinating stop for the very brave or the very foolish—your choice on which you are, berk.
 It’s a tangle of tunnels and passages, as unpredictable and capricious as the beholders themselves.
-Every tunnel and every cave is carved smooth with the meticulous precision of disintegration rays, an artistry of destruction that could be called beautiful if it weren’t so deadly.
-It ain’t like any burg you’ve seen before, it ain’t just streets and corners, it’s a twisting, shifting labyrinth in three dimensions, with paths leading in every which way you can think of, and even in ways you can’t.
+Every curve and every cave is carved smooth with the meticulous precision of disintegration rays, an artistry of destruction that could be called beautiful if it weren’t so deadly.
+This ain’t like any burg you’ve seen before, it ain’t streets and corners, it’s a twisting, shifting labyrinth in three dimensions, with paths leading in every which way you can think of, and even in ways you can’t.

 But oh, the wonders and the horrors that a cutter can witness there, it’s a sight to behold, pun intended.
 Beholders of all stripes and hues floating about, rubbin’ eyestalks with their kin without tearing each other apart.
 It’s something of a miracle really, a sight that defies everything we know about the bloodthirsty nature of beholderkind.
-But hey, everyone needs a break from constant murder and cannibalism, even beholders, it seems.
+But hey, everyone needs a break from constant murder and cannibalism, even eye tyrants, it seems.
+This is a city where ten thousand paranoid orbs, each convinced it’s the pinnacle of perfection, somehow resist blasting each other to ash with disintegration rays.
+You want to know why that is, eh?
+What dark secret binds them in this tenuous truce?
+Alright, cutter, listen close, ’cause this tale is old.
+No, it’s older than that.
+Perhaps even older than beholders themselves.

 Being a burg with a peculiar truce amongst beholderkin.